marcuspp/shorten/README.md

 ## Usage

 The django rest framework API browser is still enabled to ease with testing.
 So visting http://127.0.0.1:8000/shorten_url/ provides a nice page and form to post the url.

+N.B: A url needs to have either http or https to be deemed valid.

 ```
 Home - http://127.0.0.1:8000/ - Very basic home page